xfischer/npgsql/npgsql-7.0.2/EF.core/src/EFCore.PG/README.md

 # Npgsql Entity Framework Core provider for PostgreSQL

-Npgsql.EntityFrameworkCore.PostgreSQL is the open source EF Core provider for PostgreSQL.
+EnterpriseDB.EDBClient.EntityFrameworkCore.PostgreSQL is the open source EF Core provider for PostgreSQL.
 It allows you to interact with PostgreSQL via the most widely-used .NET O/RM from Microsoft, and use familiar LINQ syntax to express queries.
 It's built on top of [Npgsql](https://github.com/npgsql/npgsql).

 The provider looks and feels just like any other Entity Framework Core provider.
 Here's a quick sample to get you started: